 Yes, you’re right, we’re talking about “free” and “Open Source”.
 The reason is that free tools are undeniably the most economical option, while open-source software solutions are known to be extensively customizable.

-Now, thankfully, there are multiple help desk software solutions that offer both of these advantages.
+Now, thankfully, there are multiple ticketing software solutions that offer both of these advantages.
 And to help you make a perfect selection for your company, we’ve narrowed them down to the best seven options.
 They include: